A jury was unable to reach a verdict after deliberating for more than 25 hours

-There is a little more than a second between the moment Tensing reached in the car and when he pulled out his gun.
-It's hard to hear the gunshot.
-There's a bang, but the camera shakes so much that viewers are unable to see the shooting clearly.
-In court, prosecutors showed one frame at a time while cross-examining Tensing.
+It wasn’t long before Tensing pulled out his gun – though it’s hard to hear the gunshot.
+There’s a bang, but the camera shakes so much that viewers are unable to clearly see the shooting.

-Deters at the time called the shooting "the most asinine act I've ever seen a police officer make."
+At the time, Hamilton County Prosecutor Joe Deters called the shooting “the most asinine act I’ve ever seen a police officer make” in decades.

-In court, Tensing said he often didn't know the race of a person until after he approached the vehicle window.
+In court Tensing defended himself, saying he often didn’t know the race of a person until after he approached the vehicle window.